-The name, aster yellows, is misleading because this disease can affect not only asters but more than 300 different plant species.
+The name, aster yellows, is misleading because this disease affects more than 300 different plant species, including asters.
 The namesake for the disease is the aster leafhopper, an insect that spreads the aster yellows pathogen.
 The bad news is that once a plant is infected, there is no treatment.
 But there are several things you can do to prevent aster yellows from spreading.

 Members of the aster family (Asteraceae) are most commonly affected by aster yellows.
-These include aster, calendula, chrysanthemum, coreopsis, cosmos, daisy, gaillardia, marigold, purple coneflower, and zinnia.
-But other annuals and perennials from more than 40 other plant families can get the disease as well.
+These include aster, calendula, chrysanthemum, coreopsis, cosmos, daisy, gaillardia, marigold, purple coneflower, zinnia, and more than 40 other plant families.

 Flowers susceptible to the disease are anemone, delphinium, periwinkle, petunia, snapdragon, and veronica.
-Many garden crops can be infected as well, including broccoli, cabbage, cauliflower, carrot, lettuce, onion, potato, pumpkin, spinach, and tomato, as well as parsley.
-Strawberries can also get aster yellows.
+Many garden crops that can be infected include broccoli, cabbage, cauliflower, carrot, lettuce, onion, potato, pumpkin, spinach, strawberry, and tomato.

-And while weeds—dandelion, cinquefoil, horseweed, ragweed, thistle, wild carrot, and wild lettuce—getting the disease might not sound problematic, it actually is because aster yellows in weeds spreads it further to desirable plants.
+Weeds—dandelion, cinquefoil, horseweed, ragweed, thistle, wild carrot, and wild lettuce—getting the disease might not sound problematic.
+It is a problem because aster yellows in weeds spreads to desirable plants.

 Symptoms of Aster Yellows

 Depending on the plant species, the symptoms of aster yellows are different.
-What is common though is that the entire plant shows symptoms because the pathogen that causes the disease moves through the plant, from the roots to the flowers.
+What is common is that the entire plant can show symptoms because the pathogen moves through the plant, from the roots to the flowers.

-In infected plants you will notice stunted grown and numerous, odd-looking secondary shoots.
-The leaves are smaller and narrower than on a healthy plant, and they are curled or twisted.
+In infected plants, you will notice stunted growth and numerous, odd-looking secondary shoots.
+The leaves are smaller and more narrow than those on a healthy plant, and they are curled or twisted.
 The leaves show signs of chlorosis—the leaves are yellow while the veins stay green.
-The foliage is pale, yellowish, or white, at a later stage also red or purple.
+The foliage is pale, yellowish, white, or at a later stage, red or purple.

 To manage aster yellow, it’s important to understand how the pathogen is spread.
-Aster yellows is caused by a phytoplasma, a type of bacteria that can live only within the veins of a plant or within the aster leafhopper (Macrosteles quadrilineatus).
+Aster yellows is caused by a mycoplasma-like bacteria that can live only within the veins of a plant or within the aster leafhopper (Macrosteles quadrilineatus).

-When the aster leafhopper feeds on a plant infected with aster yellows, it sucks up some of the aster yellows phytoplasma with the plant sap.
-Within about two weeks, the phytoplasma in the leafhopper’s body causes an infection of the salivary glands, and whenever the infected leafhopper feeds on other healthy plants, it transmits the phytoplasma to that plant.
-The phytoplasma remains in the leafhopper during its entire life without causing harm to the insect itself.
+When the aster leafhopper feeds on a plant infected with aster yellows, it sucks up some of the aster yellows mycoplasma with the plant sap.
+Within about two weeks, the mycoplasma in the leafhopper’s body causes an infection of the salivary glands, and whenever the infected leafhopper feeds on other healthy plants, it transmits the mycoplasma to that plant.
+The mycoplasma remains in the leafhopper during its entire life without causing harm to the insect itself.

 The aster leafhopper does not survive in climates with subzero winters.
 In the spring, aster leafhoppers move north from their overwintering locations along the Gulf of Mexico.

 The occurrence of the aster yellows is directly connected to the aster leafhopper population in any given year.
-Cool wet summers create favorable conditions for the leafhopper, and hence for the spread of the disease, whereas aster yellows is less frequent in hot dry weather.
+Cool wet summers create favorable conditions for the leafhopper and for the spread of the disease, whereas aster yellows is less common in hot dry weather.